pytroll/pytroll/web/source/index.rst

 * pykdtree_ for really fast nearest neighbour search
 * trollcast_ for realtime sharing of weather satellite data
 * pyspectral_ to read and manipulate satellite sensor spectral responses and solar irradiance spectra
+* pydecorate_ to simplify the drawing of logos, text labels, color scales and legends onto images
+* trollimage_ the new image packagse for pytroll (replaces and enhances the image.py module in mpop)

 .. _DMI: http://www.dmi.dk